Elsa Coloring Pages (Free Printable PDFs)

 Frozen Magic Snow Globes

 You can create a miniature winter wonderland by recycling an old jam jar and a few drops of blue food coloring.
-Have your kids color and cut out a small figure from one of our printable Elsa coloring sheets to serve as the centerpiece.
+Have your kids color and cut out a small figure from one of our Elsa coloring pages for kids to serve as the centerpiece.
+The crucial step here is waterproofing: cover the paper cutout completely in clear packing tape—like a DIY lamination—before gluing it to the inside of the lid so it doesn't dissolve.
+Fill the jar with water, plenty of silver glitter, and a teaspoon of vegetable glycerin.
+The glycerin is the secret ingredient that thickens the water, making the glitter swirl slowly like real snow instead of just sinking to the bottom immediately.

 3D Snowflake Window Art